The Georgia Virtual School Program

 Virtual School courses are rigorous and are taught by

 highly qualified Georgia certified teachers.
-Students who take
+You will be able to

-able to log in to your child's online grade book to monitor
+set up a parent account to log in to your child's online grade

-progress throughout the course and will receive weekly phone and
+book to monitor progress throughout the course and will receive

-email grade updates from the program.
-Teachers keep in constant
+weekly phone and email grade updates from the program.
+Teachers

-contact with you via email and phone calls.
-Paula Galland, the
+keep in constant contact with you via email and phone calls.

 with your questions and a good time to call you.